robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

           manage the task and save a reference to avoid it being garbage collected.
 If the event loop closes and a task is still pending, a message will be printed to the console.

+.. note:: If execution of keyword cannot continue for some reason, for example a signal stop,
+          Robot Framework will cancel the async task and any of its children.
+Other async tasks will continue running normally.

 Communicating with Robot Framework
 ----------------------------------